RebRut03/Amazon_Vine_Analysis/README.md

  ![paidreviews_df](Images/paidreviews_df.PNG)

- - The number of reviews written by paid Vine program members was 21.
+ - The number of reviews written by paid Vine program members was **21**.
- - The number of five star reviews written by paid Vine program members 10.
+ - The number of five star reviews written by paid Vine program members **10**.
- - The percentage of Vine paid reviews that were 5 stars was 47.62%.
+ - The percentage of Vine paid reviews that were five stars was **47.62%**.

  ### Non-Vine (Unpaid) Reviews

  ![unpaidreviews_df](Images/unpaidreviews_df.PNG)

- - The number of reviews written by unpaid or non-Vine members was 6,690.
+ - The number of reviews written by unpaid or non-Vine members was **6,690**.
- - The number of five star reviews written by unpaid or non-Vine members 3,448.
+ - The number of five star reviews written by unpaid or non-Vine members **3,448**.
- - The percentage of unpaid or non-Vine member reviews that were 5 stars was 51.54%.
+ - The percentage of unpaid or non-Vine member reviews that were five stars was **51.54%**.

 ## **Amazon Vine Analysis Summary:**